 - 30 minutes will take up approx. ~12GB in storage space

 If you own an iPhone with the intent of using it as a video production tool, it will absolutely be in your best interest to opt for the largest storage option you can afford.
 64GB or 128GB will be a smart option to choose.

 If for some reason you opted for the 16GB version, which is reality only has 12GB free storage, if you didn’t have any additional apps, photos or music, you’d fill it up with a mere 30 minutes of footage!
 When filming promotional videos, it’s common to do several takes, so 30 minutes of footage is just getting started with real production.

-Note, by default, on new iPhone 6s and 6s Plus models, they will only record HD.
+Note, by default, on newer iPhone models, they will only record HD.
 You must opt to turn on 4K yourself by going to: Settings > Photos & Camera > Record Video to switch it over.